 Establish a routine

-Children with autism respond well to routines because they allow them to feel safe and in control.
+Children on the autism spectrum respond well to routines because they allow them to feel safe and in control.
 Create a routine that you can use every day and anywhere.
 If you make playing on a particular climbing frame part of the routine, this will be a problem if you stay overnight somewhere else.
 Here’s an example:

 - 6.00pm: dinner